Clubs And Activities

 Fellowship of Christian Athletes

 The Rugby Middle School FCA huddle group has been encouraging students at RMS for over 20 years.
 FCA was established in 1956 in Colorado and has since grown into an international organization.
 Its mission is to equip coaches and athletes in schools (primary, secondary, and collegiate) to be on mission to serve and encourage others as we practically live out our Christian faith.
-FCA meets in the Media Center every 2 weeks on Thursday mornings at 7:20 – 7:40.
+FCA meets in the Media Center every week on Thursday mornings at 7:20 – 7:40.
 Student leadership teams, adult faculty sponsors, and speakers from the surrounding community lead each meeting and encourage attendees to live lives of integrity and good moral character.
-Faculty Sponsors: Andrew Williams, Renee Landreth, & Dana Braznell
+Faculty Sponsors: Karen Bennett & Renee Landreth

 National Geographic Bee